-\ Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
+Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
 For the most part, these are surfaces that are largely comprised of inorganic materials such as stone, steel, iron, brick, tile, concrete, slate, and glass.
 Avoid common building materials such as gypsum board as well as any paint, wall coverings, or wood.

-Wall Mounted (DC terminals FACING DOWN\)
+Wall Mounted (DC terminals FACING DOWN)

-\When the inverter is mounted in this position, the MP-HOOD (inverter hood on top) and either the ME-CB or MPX-CB (conduit box on bottom) must be used.
+When the inverter is mounted in this position, either the ME-CB or MPX-CB (conduit box on bottom) must be used.